Jian dui: Vietnam

 Bánh rán can be sweet or savory.
+It is typically made with red bean.
 The sweet one is filled with mung bean.
 The savory one is filled with chopped meat, cassava vermicelli, mushroom, and a variety of other typically Vietnamese ingredients.
 It is usually served with vegetable and dipping sauce.

 Outside Asia

 Mauritius

-In Mauritius, jian dui is called jien-yan-e (煎丸欸) by the local Chinese community of Mauritius, but it is more commonly known as gato zinzli (also written as gato zingli or gato zinli) in creole; it can literally be translated as "sesame cake".
+In Mauritius, jian dui is called jien-yan-e (煎丸欸) by the local Chinese community, but it is more commonly known as gato zinzli (also written as gato zingli or gato zinli) in creole.
+It can literally be translated as "sesame cake".
 It is one of the Mauritian snacks which was influenced by the presence of Sino-Mauritians on the island.
 The gato zinzli originated from China and was introduced in Mauritius by the Chinese migrants from Guangzhou and Guangdong in the 18th or 19th century.
-It is deep fried until it is slightly chewy and crispy outside before being coated with sesame seeds; it is made of sweet potato, glutinous rice and sometimes with red bean paste.
+It is deep fried until it is slightly chewy and crispy outside before being coated with sesame seeds; it is made of sweet potato, glutinous rice, and sometimes, with red bean paste.
 They are typically eaten as snacks; but they are especially eaten during Chinese New Year as a traditional snack by Sino-Mauritians.
-The gato zinzli are also shared to family members and acquaintances on Chinese New Year by Sino-Mauritians as part of their customary tradition in order to accentuate the sharing and friendship spirit.
+The gato zinzli are also shared to family members and acquaintances on Chinese New Year by Sino-Mauritians as part of their customary tradition in order to accentuate the sharing and spirit of friendship.

 United States

-In American Chinese restaurants and pastry shops, it is known as sesame seed ball.
+In American Chinese restaurants and pastry shops, jian dui are known as sesame seed balls.